Maud Allan: Libel suit and later years

 After the trial, she returned to America to be with her mother, Isabella Durrant, following the death of her father.
 She decided to tour South America in 1920 and take her mother along.
 Over the next decade, she performed in London, Brussels, Paris, San Francisco, and Los Angeles a few more times, with few notable press references.
 She moved her mother to London in 1928 and spent the next two years with her until her mother died in 1930.
 After her mother's death, Allan established the West Wing School of Dancing where she taught dance to underprivileged children in London, as well as other private pupils.
 The school eventually ran into financial troubles due to a lack of funding.

 In 1936, she performed publicly for the last time in Los Angeles at the Redlands Community Music Association.
-In 1942, she abandoned the West Wing School of Dancing after it sustained bomb damage.
+In 1942, she abandoned the West Wing School of Dancing after it sustained bomb damage during the Second World War.
 She became a volunteer ambulance driver for the Red Cross.
-The following year, Allan relocated to Los Angeles and spent 13 years working as a draughtswoman at Macdonald Aircraft in Santa Monica.
+The following year, Allan relocated to Los Angeles and spent 13 years working as a draughtswoman at McDonnell Aircraft in Santa Monica.
 On 7 October 1956, she died in a nursing home.

-Sexuality
+Relationships with women

 Allan never disclosed her sexual orientation due to societal norms, but there is sufficient evidence to conclude that she was involved with women throughout her life, most notably Margot Asquith and Verna Aldrich.
-Asquith was married to Herbert Henry Asquith, Prime Minister of the United Kingdom, from 1908 to 1916.
+Asquith was married to Herbert Henry Asquith, who was Prime Minister of the United Kingdom from 1908 to 1916.
 Margot Asquith paid for Allan's apartment overlooking Regent's Park for twenty years from 1910 onward.
 Her relationship with Allan solidified the view of many upper-class socialites in London that she was sexually divergent.
 After Herbert's death in 1928, Margot stopped paying for Allan's apartment and Allan began an affair with her secretary, Aldrich.

 Aldrich was Allan's secretary when she was working in London at the West Wing School of Dance, and she lived with Allan for ten years at her Regent's Park apartment.
 Aldrich was twenty years younger than Allan which allowed Allan to emotionally abuse Aldrich with her demands and paranoia.
 In 1930, Aldrich received a marriage proposal from a widowed man which led to Allan throwing a tantrum, threatening to expose Aldrich as a lesbian and then commit suicide.
 Additionally, after Asquith stopped paying for Allan's apartment, Allan got Aldrich to pay the lease while they lived together.
 After Aldrich's money ran out as a result of her independently financing Allan and herself, Allan searched out Aldrich's wealthy relatives to fund her.
 Their relationship formally ended when Allan accused Aldrich of stealing from her and threatened to sue.
-Allan lived in the apartment until it was bombed in The Blitz.
+Allan lived in the apartment until it was bombed in the Blitz.